 - Juris Doctor, Law (magna cum laude) – Widener University School of Law, 2009-2012

 - Bar Admissions: Colorado Bar, 2015; Pennsylvania Bar, 2013 (inactive)

 - Denver Bar Association

 Brianne Henninger is a family law attorney at Robinson and Henry.
 Her passion for family law began while attending Widener University School of Law where she represented indigent clients and interned as a law clerk.
-Brianne has worked as a judicial clerk for the president judge of the Dauphin County Court of Common Pleas and as an attorney at law firms in Colorado and Pennsylvania.
-In those positions, she represented clients in family law matters, including divorce, child and spousal support, allocation of parental responsibilities, guardianships, paternity and adoptions.
+Brianne worked as a judicial clerk for the president judge of the Dauphin County Court of Common Pleas and as an attorney at law firms in Colorado and Pennsylvania.
+In those positions she represented clients in family law matters, including divorce, child and spousal support, allocation of parental responsibilities, guardianships, paternity, and adoptions.